gitgregoryjones/resultsmarketing/README.md

 1. HTML contains elements with `data-cms-text="key"` attributes.
 2. The Node server reads `content.json` and renders the page with matching text replacements so content is visible to crawlers and users on first paint.
 3. The floating **Edit** button toggles edit mode.
 While enabled you can click any text, assign a key, edit its value in the sidebar, and save the changes back to `content.json` through `/api/content`.
-4. Newly tagged elements persist because the server rewrites `index.html` with the added `data-cms-text` attribute and latest text.
+4. Newly tagged elements persist because the server rewrites `index.html` with the added `data-cms-text` attribute and latest text while also storing their selectors in `content.json` under `__tags`.

 ## Local development
 Run the lightweight Node server from the repo root: